Healthy Homes Assessment Kotemaori

 Home Assessments Kotemaori for Rental Properties

-There are a myriad of things you should look for in an house evaluation to determine if your rental property is in compliance with the minimal requirements of the Healthy Homes Standards.
-Some examples include:
+There are a myriad of things to check during the home inspection to determine whether your rental property is in compliance with the requirements of the Healthy Homes Standard.
+The most common are:

-The consequences of not having the Healthy Home in accordance with regulations under the Residential Tenancies Act and consequently being in the wrong of the ruling on tenancy services ruling can be significant for landlords and property managers.
-For professional guidance, contact us today to book your rental property house assessment.
+The repercussions of not having a Healthy Home with regard to lawful Residential Tenancies Act and consequently being in the wrong of a Tenancy services ruling could be significant for property managers and landlords.
+For expert advice get in touch now and schedule your rental property house evaluation.

 home assessments for rental properties